MicrosoftDocs/dynamics365smb-docs/business-central/receivables-how-map-text-recurring-payments-accounts-auto-reconcilliation.md

 Payments posted based on text-to-account mapping are not applied to open entries, but are merely posted to the specified accounts in addition to creating bank account ledger entries.
 Accordingly, text-to-account mapping is suited for recurring cash receipts or expenses, such as frequent purchases of car fuel or bank fees and interest, that regularly occur on the bank statement and do not need a related business document.
 For more information, see the “Example - Text-to-Account Mapping for Fuel Expense” section in this topic.

 > [!NOTE]
 >   Payments on reconciliation journal lines are only set to posting according to text-to-account mapping if the automatic application function can only provide a match confidence of **Low** or **Medium**.
-If the automatic application function provides a match confidence of High, then the payment is automatically applied to one or more open entries, and the payment is not posted to the accounts specified in the **Text-to-Account Mapping** page.
+If the automatic application function provides a match confidence of High, then the payment is automatically applied to one or more open entries, and the payment is not posted to the accounts specified on the **Text-to-Account Mapping** page.
 In other words, a match confidence of **High** overrules a text-to-account mapping.

 On a payment reconciliation journal line where the payment has been set to posting according to text-to-account mapping, the **Match Confidence** field contains **High - Text-to-Account Mapping**, and the **Account Type** and **Account No.** fields contain the mapped accounts.